Sam Spruell: Television

 His television roles include the recurring cameo of Jason Belling in Spooks (2007 in Episode 6.9 and 2004 in Project Friendly Fire), and the recurring role of Wilkes in P.O.W.
 (2003).
 In March 2013, he appeared in one of the lead roles in the BBC One thriller drama series Mayday.
 He was cast in the television adaptation of The Last Ship later in the year.
 In 2015, Spruell played Oleg Malankov, the secondary villain in Taken 3 and then played Owen Lynch in the drama series Luther in episode 1.2.
-In the 13th series of Doctor Who, Spruell played Swarm, one of the main villains of the series.
+In the thirteenth series of Doctor Who, Spruell played Swarm, one of the main villains of the series.

 In 2023, he starred as Ole Munch in the fifth season of the Fargo series, an "immortal hired gun" figure who "exists outside of time and society's rules," a "collection of contrasts".
 In June 2024, it was announced that Spruell would portray Maekar Targaryen in the series A Knight of the Seven Kingdoms.